leeway64/LWChineseZodiacSignFinder/README.md

    - If using a Windows machine, run
      `cl tests/Catch2_main.cpp tests/test_suite.cpp src/SignFinder_helpers.cpp src/SignFinder_base.cpp @conanbuildinfo.args /link /out:tests/test_suite.exe`.

-2. Run `tests/test_suite` in the root directory of the repository.
+2. If using Linux, run `tests/test_suite` in the root directory of the repository.
+   - If using Windows, run `cd tests` then `test_suite`.

 ## Third-party tools